 You will be given a specimen cup, which is to be taken with you into a private room to produce a sample by masturbation.
 If you cannot achieve this, don’t worry as it is easy to make another appointment for this.
 Sometimes, you may be asked to produce two samples a few days apart to increase the number of sperm that can be stored.

-What if I cannot produce a sperm sample?
+What if I cannot produce a semen sample?

 |Your sperm will be checked under the microscope for their number, motility and appearance.